-- Precond. of divide (int x, int y)? [y != 0] - Precond. of binSearch(int x, int[] xs)? [xs is sorted] - Precond. of topoSort (Graph g)?
+- Precond. of divide (int x, int y)? [y != 0] - Precond. of binSearch(int x, int[] xs)? [xs is sorted] [q is a DAG] - Precond. of topoSort (Graph q)?

-Version 1: How Should We Improve it?
+V1: How Should We Improve it?
 (2)

-- The best we can do in Java is to encode the logical negations of preconditions as exceptions: - o divide(int x, int y) throws DivisionByZeroException when y == 0. - o binSearch(int x, int[] xs) throws ArrayNotSortedException when xs is not sorted. - topoSort (Graph g) throws NotDAGException when g is not directed and acyclic. - Design your method by specifying the preconditions (i.e., service conditions for valid inputs) it requires, not the exceptions (i.e., error conditions for invalid inputs) for it to fail. - Create Version 2 by adding exceptional conditions (an approximation of preconditions) to the constructor and withdraw method of the Account class.
+- The best we can do in Java is to encode the logical negations of preconditions as exceptions: - o divide(int x, int y) throws DivisionByZeroException when y == 0. - binSearch(int x, int[] xs) throws ArrayNotSortedException when xs is not sorted. - topoSort (Graph g) throws NotDAGException when g is not directed and acyclic. - Design your method by specifying the preconditions (i.e., service conditions for valid inputs) it requires, not the exceptions (i.e., error conditions for invalid inputs) for it to fail. - Create V2 by adding exceptional conditions (an approximation of preconditions) to the constructor and withdraw method of the Account class.